Junior idol: Controversy

-The junior idol industry is a highly contentious one in Japan.
-Many Japanese, including some politicians, criticise such depictions of underage girls.
-Despite such disapproval, stores selling junior idol-related materials proliferate in prominent areas, such as Oimoya, a store located in Japan's well-known Akihabara shopping district.
+The junior idol industry is a highly contentious one in Japan due to its depiction of underage children.
+Despite such disapproval, as of 2009, stores selling junior idol-related materials proliferate in prominent areas, such as Oimoya, a store located in Japan's well-known Akihabara shopping district.
+However, the store closed in 2015 due to a 2014 amendment to the Child Pornography Prohibition Act and a decline in customers.

-Internationally, the junior idol trend has been harshly criticised.
-In 2008, the United Nations Children's Fund launched a Say 'NO' to Child Pornography campaign in Japan.
+In 2008, the Japan Committee for UNICEF launched the "Say 'NO' to Child Pornography" campaign in Japan, deeming images and magazines depicting junior idols in suggestive costumes and poses as child pornography.
 As part of the campaign, four major internet portal site providers in Japan removed junior idol-related content from their services.
 The campaign also garnered over 100,000 signatures in a petition to the Japanese government to amend its child pornography laws to criminalize possession of child pornography, including junior idol materials.

 Legal status

 Junior idol materials stand on legally ambiguous ground in Japan.
-Regulation of such materials comes under the Japanese anti-child prostitution and pornography law.
+Regulation of such materials comes under the Act on Punishment of Activities Relating to Child Prostitution and Child Pornography, and the Protection of Children (Child Pornography Prohibition Act) and Prefectural Ordinance of Juvenile Protection, which provide protection for those under the age of 18.
+The Tokyo, Osaka, Kanagawa, Aichi, and Hyogo prefectural ordinances require businesses that engage in commercial activities using subjects under the age of 18 (such as photo shoots) to submit a notification to the prefectural police commission of each prefecture to ensure in advance that their activities are not illegal.
+Failure to do so will result in the arrest of the offending business operator.

 The Japanese Anti-child prostitution and pornography law was enacted in November 1999—and revised in 2004 to criminalize distribution of child pornography over the Internet—defines child pornography as the depiction "in a way that can be recognized visually, such a pose of a child relating to sexual intercourse or an act similar to sexual intercourse with or by the child", of "a pose of a child relating to the act of touching genital organs, etc." or the depiction of "a pose of a child who is naked totally or partially to arouse or stimulate the viewer's sexual desire."